Techpro-ninja/krakend-ratelimiter-plugin/README.md

 # Custom KrakenD Ratelimiter Plugin

-This is a custom Krakend Ratelimiter Plugin for demonstration
+This is a custom Krakend Ratelimiter Plugin for demonstration.

+Read the full blog here [https://techpro.ninja/krakend-plugin-golang-tutorial/](https://techpro.ninja/krakend-plugin-golang-tutorial/)

 ## Building the plugin Steps